 St Cleer Holy Well, situated on the appropriately-named Well Lane, is a natural spring covered by an elaborately-carved Victorian well house, constructed in 1864.
 A well house possibly dating back to mediaeval times had stood there previously but it was knocked down during the English Civil War in the 17th Century and lay in ruins until the Victorian reconstruction.
 The water from the well is reputed to cure madness, but in our scientific trial of one of the iWalk team drinking some and another being the "control", no significant difference in sanity regarding the appeal of walks in the pouring rain was observed.
 According to one source, the cure is only achieved by immersion in the well, for which there were fewer volunteers.
 A 9ft tall Latin cross carved from granite stands beside the well.

 The reputation of holy wells to cure madness stems from the mediaeval practice of "bowsenning" the "insane".
 This consisted of, without any warning, shoving the unfortunate person who was in a state of psychosis (and therefore already highly distressed) into the cold water.
 In many cases, this only increased the level of distress but the fatigue resulting from trying not to drown was mistaken for improvement.
 It is also possible that in a few cases that the shock caused a mental reboot which did bring a sufferer out of a mild psychotic episode, and these occasional successes fuelled enthusiasm for the practice.
 It is also possible that "insanity" was occasionally alcoholically-induced and similar improvement was noticed.
-For the very unfortunate sufferers that did not recover on first round of "treatment", the practice was repeated regularly.
+For the very unfortunate sufferers that did not recover on the first round of "treatment", the practice was repeated regularly.

 "Holy wells" were created because the Christian church was unhappy with the people continuing their old Pagan ways and worshipping sacred springs.
-In the 10th Century, the church issued a cannon (law) to outlaw such practices.
+In the 10th Century, the church issued a canon (law) to outlaw such practices.
 This didn't work, so they issued another one in the 11th Century, and again in the 12th Century.
 Even despite the church going to the lengths of building a chapel over the top of some springs to obliterate them, the people still hung onto their sacred springs.
 The church finally settled on a compromise and rebranded the springs as (Christian) Holy Wells, so the old practices could continue behind a Christian façade.

 Trethevy Quoit, near Tremar, is a 9ft tall 4000 year old Dolmen (burial chamber) with a 10 ton capstone that would have originally been buried in earth.
 It is one of the two known as "King Arthur's Quoit".
 The other one is situated at Trethevy near Tintagel, which is pretty confusing, since that one isn't known as "Trethevy Quoit".
 If that isn't confusing enough, the one near Tremar is sometimes referred to as Trevethy rather than Trethevy.
 It appears on a 1614 map as "Trethevy Stones".